-This study group is informed by the study of South Asia, and is dedicated to exploring themes and issues in development which cut across disciplines.
+This study group focuses on South Asia, and is dedicated to exploring themes and issues in development which cut across disciplines.

 The study group’s participants are involved with examining how shifts in power emerge alongside development practices, how these shape patterns of contention, and the consequences of these dynamics for themes including religion, environment, inequalities, everyday life, gender, sexualities, and democratic participation and conflict resolution.

-The group is a joint venture between the DSA and the British Association for South Asian Studies (BASAS), and will bring together academics and representatives from cultural bodies and civil society organisations, and has the following aims:
+The group is a joint venture between the DSA and the British Association for South Asian Studies (BASAS), and brings together academics and representatives from cultural bodies and civil society organisations.
+Our aims are to:

 This study group is convened by academics at the University of Manchester, Birmingham University, National University of Singapore, University of Oxford and the London School of Economics, and involves an interdisciplinary team from religious studies, history, and the politics of development.